selfdual-brain/dexter-manual/source/05-blockchain-model.rst

 Fields explained:

-:creator: account address; the transaction will be executed on behalf of this account
+:creator:    account address; the transaction will be executed on behalf of this account; in other words this is the
+             trader's blockchain identity
 :clientTime: real time of the client at the moment of sending this transaction
-:ttl: latest blockchain time for this transaction; this transaction should not get executed at later blockchain time
+:ttl:        latest blockchain time for this transaction; this transaction should not get executed at later blockchain
+             time
 :body:       contains the "business-level" information, specific to transaction type (see below)
-:hash: transaction id; in real life it would be the real hash of transaction binary representation, but we just mock
+:hash:       transaction id; in real life it would be the real hash of transaction binary representation, but we just
-       this with randomly-generates hashes
+             mock this with randomly-generates hashes

 Execution of a transaction may fail.
 Such failure is signaled in the diagnostic log.